Welcome to the Rice University Chemistry Graduate Program Application

 To¬†submit your application, you must provide all of the required information.

-The¬†$85.00 application fee can be¬†paid either by credit card or electronic check.
-Your application can only be processed¬†once the fee has been received.
+The¬†$85.00 application fee can be¬†paid either by credit card or electronic check and will be payable after you submit your application.
 Domestic students who have a GPA of 3.7-or-above are eligible for a fee waiver.
 If¬†you meet¬†these criteria, a fee waiver will be placed on your application.¬†Once an application fee has been paid, it cannot be refunded.¬†¬†

 Plans for Study